jalien Command Reference#

 options:

-list [username] : get job quota information for the current account, or the indicated one
+list [username]* : get job quota information for the current account, or the indicated ones

-set <user> <field> <value> : to set quota fileds (one of maxUnfinishedJobs, maxTotalCpuCost, maxTotalRunningTime)
+set <user> <field> <value> : to set quota fileds (one of [priority, maxTotalRunningTime, maxTotalCpuCost, maxParallelJobs, maxUnfinishedJobs])

 listSEs#